ObsidianLabs/eth-studio-docs/source/basic-features/overview.md

 ## Overview

 When Ethereum Studio is properly installed and started for the first time, users will see a welcome page, where the dependencies for Ethereum are displayed, including Docker, Ethereum Node and Ethereum Truffle.
-Ethereum Studio Web does not have any local prerequisite, simply visit https://eth.ide.black to start.
+Ethereum Studio Web does not have any local prerequisite, simply visit [Ethereum Studio Web](https://eth.ide.black) to start.

 ![overview-1](overview-1.png)